pbadmanbp-creator/Portfolio/README.md

-# Portfolio
-This is my portfolio, where i showcase all my works for my development services!
-Im a 17 Year old Passionate developer, with huge experience in:
-Python, html, css and java, and good experience in javascript and c++.

-Minecraft Plugins
+Hi, I’m a 17-year-old passionate developer with experience in Python, HTML, CSS, and Java, along with working knowledge of JavaScript and C++.

+I specialize in building practical and scalable solutions across multiple areas of development, including:

-Minecraft Setups
+- Minecraft Plugins, Server Setups  and Mods
-Discord Servers
-Discord Bots
+- Discord Bots and Server Automation
-Full Stack Websites
+- Full-Stack Web Development

+I enjoy turning ideas into real, functional projects!